 We say Grace—bless our food.

+And that’s important.
 It brings health of mind and body as well as spirit.

 It’s not an irrelevant question when one considers some mind-boggling statistics.

-Get this: CDC’s data show that 49.9 percent of people in the U.S. used at least one prescription drug in the past thirty days.
+CDC’s data show that 49.9 percent of people in the U.S. used at least one prescription drug in the past thirty days.

-And now let’s get still more real.
+And now let’s get still more real:

+Virtually every medication can have side effects.
 How possibly (even using A.I.) could a doctor know all the intricacies of potential reactions, when a patient is using a half a dozen?
+Yet, we are unwise not to take a doctor’s counsel.
+“Honor the physician… for the Lord created him…The Most High comes to heal through these…” (See Sirach 38).
+Hopefully, that remains true in our time.

-A couple prayers:
+A few prayers:

 “Gracious God,